Image

 • Unlawful Search and Seizure: If police crossed the line when gathering evidence, that evidence could be thrown out.

-• Miranda Violations and Statement Issues: Statements obtained in or around Crawford County, MO without proper legal safeguards may be excluded from evidence.
+• Miranda Violations and Statement Issues: If your rights were violated during questioning in or around Crawford County, MO, what you said may not be used against you.

-• No Clear Intent: If prosecutors can’t prove the required mindset, their Crawford County, MO case may fall apart.
+• Failure to Establish Intent: If prosecutors can’t prove the required mindset, their Crawford County, MO case may fall apart.

 Get Help from a Skilled Crawford County, MO Manslaughter Defense Attorney at Combs Waterkotte

-Call (314) 900-HELP or reach out online to schedule a case review with an experienced manslaughter defense lawyer in Crawford County, MO.
+Call (314) 900-HELP or contact us now to get started with a skilled manslaughter attorney in Crawford County, MO.

 View Service Areas